yfralam/yfralam.github.io/content/posts/anomalies/pheno.md

 $$ \text{Tr}\_{LHWF}(L) =3 \times 1 + 9 \times 0 = 3$$

-and therefore, lepton number *is in fact anomolous.*
+and therefore, lepton number *is in fact anomalous.*

 One can play the same game for Baryon number.
 Quarks have 1/3 and leptons have 0.